thayton/thayton.github.io/_drafts/puppeteer.md

 ## Implementation

-As I stated earlier in the article, the [form](https://myaccount.rid.org/Public/Search/Member.aspx) we're scraping requires us to fill out at least two fields.
-In our code those will be the `Freelance Status` and `State` fields.
-Let's start with the `Freelance Status` first.
-Inspect the `Freelance Status` dropdown in Chrome developer tools to see its `id` value:
+As I stated earlier, the [form](https://myaccount.rid.org/Public/Search/Member.aspx) we're scraping requires us to fill out at least two fields.
+In our code those will be the Freelance Status and State fields.
+Inspect the Freelance Status dropdown in Chrome developer tools to see its `id` value:

 ```html
 <select id="FormContentPlaceHolder_Panel_freelanceDropDownList">